razuna/razuna-docs/docs/installation/windows.md

 ** Install Java**

 You need to install Java7 (1.7) for Razuna Stand alone version 1.7.
 However , from Razuna 1.8 Java 8 is a required!
 Java 7 or 6 is no longer supported! .
 Please grab the JDK package!
-You will find both [installers at the Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Do NOT download Java8, but download the Java 7 JDK installer!
-Additionally you need to define a system wide environment variable called "JAVA_HOME" and "JRE_HOME".
+You will find both [installers at the Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).Additionally you need to define a system wide environment variable called "JAVA_HOME" and "JRE_HOME".
 The path to Java will be (depending on your installation) most of the time: C:\Program Files\Java\jdk7.xxx (JAVA_HOME) or C:\Program Files\Java\jre7 (JRE_HOME).
 It is crucial that the JAVA_HOME variable is correctly set.
 Do not continue until this is setup properly!

 *Declare the Java Environment in Windows :*